mantidproject/mantid/docs/source/interfaces/diffraction/Engineering Diffraction.rst

 Creating a new calibration file generates instrument parameter files for the selected region of interest.
 If both banks are selected then two additional .prm files are created - one for each individual bank.
-The calibration files are writtent o the directory:
+The calibration files are written to the directory:

 `<CHOSEN_OUTPUT_DIRECTORY>/Calibration/`